Method of Education Delivery

-The Semester Credit Unit (SCU) system is a way of organizing the teaching and learning in higher education programs in order to explain their academic weight.
-The semester is a unit of time that describes the duration of each activity related to the teaching, learning, and assessment of a course in one semester of an academic year.
+The Semester Credit Unit (SCU) system is a way of organizing the teaching and learning in higher education programs as it indicates the academic weight of a course and describes the duration of each activity related to the teaching, learning, and assessment of a course in one semester of an academic year.
 The SCU system offers some degree of flexibility for students to design their pace of study.
-Some benefits of SCU system are:
+Some benefits of an SCU system are:

-- Give credibility to students who are clever and diligent, and who can complete their studies within a shorter than normal minimum duration.
+- Give a possibility to students to complete their studies within a shorter-than-normal minimum duration of study.

-- Give an opportunity to students to choose courses according to the interest, talent and capacity of the individual.
+- Give an opportunity to students to choose courses according to their own interest, talent and capacity.

-- Facilitate the adaptation of curricula to the rapid development of knowledge and technology.
+- Facilitate the adaptation of curricula to meet with the rapid development of knowledge and technology.

-In the credit system, each course has a weight, that is to say, a credit value.
+In the SCU system, each course has a weight, that is, a credit value.
 The number of credit values for specific courses may differ.
 It is determined by the effort to finish the tasks presented in lecture programs, job training, practical work, and other tasks.
 In one semester, each course runs for 13 weeks.
 The weight of each course is measured in credit units.
 Students can graduate if they have achieved, among others, a minimum of 146 SCU.

 One credit is made up of a weekly commitment of:

-- An academic hour of scheduled face-to-face learning in the classroom with academic staff.
-This is defined as 50 minutes in BI.
+- An academic hour of scheduled face-to-face learning in the classroom with an academic staff.
+This is defined as 50 minutes in BUI.

-- An academic hour of structured academic activity, which has been scheduled and planned by academic staff (lecturers) e.g.: review session or seminar.
+- An academic hour of structured academic activity, which has been scheduled and planned by an academic staff (e. a lecturer), e.g. a review session or seminar.

-- An academic hour of independent academic activity such as reading, summarizing, working on papers etc.
+- An academic hour of independent academic activity such as reading, summarizing, working on papers,

 Collaborative Learning with Innopeda Curriculum

-BINUS UNIVERSITY lNTERNATIONAL is committed to developing the students’ skills in innovation and entrepreneurship.
+BINUS UNIVERSITY INTERNATIONAL is also committed to developing the students’ skills in innovation and entrepreneurship.
 A new learning environment implemented in a curriculum called Innopeda (Innovation Pedagogy) has been specially designed to facilitate the development of these skills.
 It fosters collaborative learning experience well suited to the needs and characteristic of Gen-Y students.
-Teamwork skills, innovative idea generation, viable business solutions and business startups are all intended learning outcomes aiming to nurture new entrepreneurs at BINUS UNIVERSITY INTERNATIONAL.
+Teamwork skills, innovative idea generation, viable business solutions, and business startups are all the intended learning outcomes aiming to nurture new entrepreneurs at BINUS UNIVERSITY INTERNATIONAL.

 The Innopeda curriculum is centered upon the hatchery courses, which enable students to hatch their innovative ideas into business solutions and startup such as Project Hatchery and Entrepreneurship Hatchery, which become mandatory courses for all BUI students in their early years.
-During the entrepreneurial enrichment track, Business Model Innovation, and Sustainable Startup Creation are courses designed specifically with design thinking, customer development and lean startup methodology in a multi-discipline environment to stimulate and cultivate entrepreneurial skills.
+During the entrepreneurial enrichment track, Business Model Innovation and Sustainable Startup Creation are follow-up courses designed specifically with design thinking, customer development and lean startup methodology in a multi-discipline environment to stimulate and cultivate the students’ entrepreneurial skills.

-To support this collaborative and entrepreneurial learning environment, the Center for Innovation and Entrepreneurship (CIDER)* was established which serves as a focal link between your entrepreneurial learning and entrepreneurial career.
+To support this collaborative and entrepreneurial learning environment, Center for Innovation, Design, Entrepreneurship and Research (CIDER) was established in 2015, which serves as a focal link between your entrepreneurial learning and entrepreneurial career.
 It develops the core competencies in innovation and entrepreneurship, identifies innovative products or services that have been developed by students, and assists them in commercializing those products and services.
 It also promotes entrepreneurial thinking and attitude among students by actively involving the students in entrepreneurship projects and providing outlets to exhibit them.
 The Innopeda curriculum and CIDER immerses students with an end-to-end experiential journey.

 Last updated :